dtrendafilov/developer-pacenotes/content/posts/cxx_code_review.md

 1. Understand what the code is supposed to do on high level and then drill down.
 2. Understand what the code actually does.
 Mark any differences between the intended effects and the actual ones.
+3. Does the code confirm to the coding standards?
+Do they follow DRY, KISS, SOLID?
+4. Are the changes covered by tests?
-3. Does the commit message correctly describe the changes?
+5. Does the commit message correctly describe the changes?
-4. 500 LOC / Hour
+6. 500 LOC / Hour
-5. docs for public changes
+7. Docs for public changes
-6. Timing issues
+8. Timing issues
-7. Multi-threaded code
+9. Multi-threaded code

+#### Coherent Labs Specific

+1. Do the changes conform to the initial design document?
+2. Any seemingly unrelated change?
+3. Artifacts for public changes
+    - documentation
+    - packaging
+    - samples
+    - launcher
+4. Are new headers added to project files?
+Are the filters ok?

 ### Code smells